sportyCodey/C_Plus_Plus/README.md

 # C_Plus_Plus
 Some of my work in C++

+Before I get into the details, here's a quick run down of each folder posted:

 I took Programming 1 in C++ (at a different school than my current one), but that's it.
 So, after programming 1 concepts, I am 100% self-taught in C++.
 Programming 1 concepts usually cover the basics of programming and end with arrays and functions.
 So, I taught myself all the object oriented programming concepts, the namespace concept, pointers, and structs in C++.
 I can see those being the programming 2 concepts in a college class.
 However, I'm still not done learning C++.
 I need to learn the syntax for data structures and exception handling.
 Also, there must be more advanced topics out there.
 Soon it'll be time to purchase another C++ textbook that teaches advanced topics.
 Learning C++ wasn't too hard because of my experience in C.